rowanmanning/jekyll-lift-off/_drafts/my-third-post.md

 ---
-title: My Third Post
+title: Third Post
+description: This is a draft of the third post.
 date: 2013-09-18 18:00
-description: This is a draft of the third post.
 layout: post
 ---

-This is the third post in my blog.
+This is a draft of the third post.